Ard den Reijer

 Publications in refereed journals

-Den Reijer, A.H.J.
-(2009), The Dutch business cycle: a finite sample approximation of selected leading indicators., Journal of Business Cycle Measurement and Analysis 2009(2).
-Download latest version.
+The Dutch business cycle: a finite sample approximation of selected leading indicators, Journal of Business Cycle Measurement and Analysis 2009(2), 2009. (abstract) (pdf) (ppt) (doi)

-Roodenburg, O. and A.H.J. den Reijer (2006), Dutch GDP data revisions: are they predictable and where do they come from?, Applied Economics Quarterly 52(4).
-Download previous version.
+Dutch GDP data revisions: are they predictable and where do they come from?
+Applied Economics Quarterly 52(4), 2006 (with O. Roodenburg). (abstract) (pdf) (ppt) (ssrn)

 Other publications